TresAmigosSD/SMV/docs/user/smv_entity_matcher.md

 3|Georje|Jetson|101 Skyway Drive|Metropolis|CA|90120|Georje Jetson

-## Simplest SMV Name Matcher
+## Simplest SMV  Entity Matcher

-The SMV Name Matcher takes two data frames as parameters.
+The SMV  Entity Matcher takes two data frames as parameters.
 The data frames should have all the columns you are planning to use in the matching algorithms.
 They must also have one id column that uniquely identifies each record.
 The name of this column must be "id"

 ```scala
 /*** Input data frames ***/